-I mean, you clicked on this because want to start dancing.
+I mean, you clicked on this because you want to start dancing.

-You wanna tear it up on the dance floor, hold it down in a battle, look cool and be sexy and have fun and impress people and ALL THAT…
+You wanna tear it up on the dance floor, hold it down in a battle, look cool and be sexy, have fun and impress people...
+ALL THAT!

 But you’re not quite sure how to start dancing.

-But we’re here to tell you something very, very important: There is nothing that makes you different or less capable than the dancers you see on YouTube.
+But we’re here to tell you something very, very important: There is nothing that makes you different or less capable than the great dancers you know.

-The only thing that separates you from being a dancer is… the act of dancing.
+The only thing that separates you from being a good dancer is… the act of dancing.

 Once you dance, you’re a dancer.
 So start dancing!
 But starting to dance can be confusing because…

-Unlike technical styles like ballet or jazz, Urban Dance and street styles don’t really have a set curriculum that’ll tell you exactly which techniques you need to start with.
+Unlike technical styles like Ballet or Jazz, popular choreography and street styles don’t really have a set curriculum that’ll tell you exactly which techniques you need to start with.

 In fact, older dancers didn’t even have access to studios or workshops when they first started dancing.